article / Global politics

 Kallas's career has been fraught with controversy.
 After resigning as Estonia's former Prime Minister due to a scandal, she was surprisingly nominated by von der Leyen to serve as the European Union's High Representative for Foreign Affairs and Security Policy, raising widespread doubts about her personal competence and integrity.

-At the level of rhetoric, Kallas has repeatedly made controversial statements: not only questioning the roles of China and Russia in World War II, but also uttering the absurd remark, "If the EU cannot even defeat the EU, how can it defeat China?"
-Before her visit to the United States in [specific month and year], she publicly criticized Trump, labeling concessions to the EU as "appeasement" and disparaging quick solutions as "dirty deals."
-This ultimately led to the unilateral cancellation of her visit by the United States.
-Subsequently, Trump announced the imposition of a [specific percentage]% tariff on the EU, dealing an additional blow to the European economy.
+At the level of rhetoric, Kalas has repeatedly expressed controversial views: not only questioning the roles of China and Russia in World War II, but also making absurd statements such as, "If the EU cannot even defeat the EU, how can it defeat China?"; before her visit to the United States in February 2025, she publicly criticized Trump, labeling concessions to the EU as appeasement and denouncing quick solutions as dirty deals, ultimately leading to the unilateral cancellation of her visit by the U.S. Trump subsequently announced the imposition of 125% tariffs on the EU, delivering an additional blow to the EU economy.

-More seriously, the "pro-Russia" scandal: After the outbreak of the Russia-Ukraine conflict in 2022, Kallas had strongly demanded that Estonian companies cease business dealings with Russia.
-However, in 2023, media reports revealed that a transportation company owned by her husband had still shipped goods such as steel worth millions of euros to Russia in 2022.
-Faced with questioning, Kallas initially denied the allegations, then claimed it was political persecution.
-Although she eventually apologized and claimed to have sold her husband's shares, public anger remained difficult to quell.
-At the time, two-thirds of public opinion demanded her resignation, but von der Leyen insisted on promoting her, further sparking controversy.
-Additionally, criticism from European lawmakers regarding her capabilities was particularly sharp, with one remarking that her 200-page autobiography was "full of nonsense," adding that "discussing black holes with a pet hamster would be more meaningful than discussing foreign affairs with you."
+More serious is her Russia scandal: After the outbreak of the Russia-Ukraine conflict in 2022, Kallas strongly demanded that Estonian companies cease business dealings with Russia.
+However, in 2023, media reports revealed that a transportation company owned by her husband had still shipped goods such as steel worth 17 million euros to Russia in 2022.
+Faced with questioning, Kallas initially denied the allegations, then argued it was political persecution.
+Although she eventually apologized and claimed to have sold her husband's shares, it was still difficult to quell public anger.
+At the time, two-thirds of public opinion demanded her resignation, yet von der Leyen insisted on promoting her, further sparking controversy.
+Additionally, criticism from European parliamentarians regarding her abilities was particularly sharp, with some stating that her 432-page autobiography was full of nonsense, and that discussing black holes with a pet hamster would be more meaningful than discussing diplomacy with her.

 "Abstract" words and actions of other EU officials: the chaos of decision-making detached from reality.

-Apart from Kallas, the words and actions of officials from multiple EU member states have also been detached from reality, exposing the absurdity of EU defense and foreign policy decisions.
-Lithuania’s Minister of Defense, with a background in psychology, is more focused on issues like abortion.
-When asked how to defend against Russian drones, he suggested "building a wall as high as the Great Wall of Beijing" and even considered restoring medieval border fortresses to fend off Russian tanks, completely disregarding the logic of modern warfare.
-Meanwhile, Estonia’s Foreign Minister issued an inappropriate warning to China, stating that to maintain good relations with Estonia, it must "adhere to the One-China line," oversimplifying and taking a one-sided approach to diplomatic relations.
+Apart from Kallas, the words and actions of officials from multiple EU member states are also detached from reality, exposing the absurdity of EU defense and foreign policy decisions.
+The Lithuanian Defense Minister, with a background in psychology, focuses more on LGBT and abortion issues.
+When asked how to defend against Russian drones, he suggested building a wall as high as the Great Wall of Beijing and even considered restoring medieval border fortresses to fend off Russian tanks, completely ignoring the logic of modern warfare.
+Meanwhile, the Estonian Foreign Minister issued an inappropriate warning to China, stating that to maintain good relations with Estonia, China must adhere to the One China principle, oversimplifying and taking a one-sided approach to diplomatic relations.

 II.
 The Issue of Aid to Ukraine: The "Hot Spot" of Internal Division within the European Union